 Philip Morgan, professor emeritus of music at Lebanon Valley College, earned his bachelor’s and master’s degrees at the Pittsburg (Kan.)
 State University and has since studied and performed in Paris, the Mozarteum in Salzburg, Frankfurt, and New York.
 His professional activities include performance with the Chautauqua Opera Association, Jeunesses Musicales de France, Central City Opera Company, and the Kansas City Lyric Theatre.

 He also has conducted numerous seminars in the United States on the care and use of the singing and speaking voice.
 Morgan appears frequently in solo recitals, oratorios, operas, musical theater, and chamber music programs.
 He served for 14 years, as vocal coach to the Hersheypark summer productions.
 Phil Morgan is a judge at the Lancaster Opera Workshop Advanced Vocal competition.

-Robert Nowak, percussion
+Robert Nowak, Percussion

 Robert A. Nowak is a member of the music faculty at Lebanon Valley College.
 In addition to teaching Introduction to music classes, percussion, and percussion methods, Nowak directs the mallet and percussion ensembles at LVC, and serves as the percussion consultant for the Pottsville Area and Tamaqua Are high schools.
 He is principal-percussionist of the Northeastern Pennsylvania Philharmonic and the Reading Symphony Orchestra.
 As a busy freelance percussionist, he performs at the F.M.
 Kirby Center, Wilkes-Barre; the Scranton Cultural Center, Scranton; the Sovereign Center for the Performing Arts, Giant Center, and Hersheypark, Hershey.
 He is a graduate of Mansfield State College and the University of Miami.